José Francisco Ortega

-José Francisco Ortega (1734 – February 1798) was an indigenous Californio soldier and early settler of Alta California.
+José Francisco Ortega (1734 – February 1798) was a soldier from New Spanish and early settler of Alta California.
 He joined the military at the age of twenty-one and rose to the rank of sergeant by the time he joined the Portola expedition in 1769.
 At the end of his military duty he would be granted land which he named Rancho Nuestra Senora del Refugio near Santa Barbara.

 Early life

-Ortega was born in 1734 in Celaya, Guanajuato, Mexico, where he worked as a warehouse clerk.
+Ortega was born in 1734 in Celaya, Guanajuato, New Spain, where he worked as a warehouse clerk.
 He was of indigenous background, but little else is known about his youth.
 In October 1755 he enlisted in the military as a private soldier to serve at the Royal Presidio at Misión Nuestra Señora de Loreto in Baja California.
-He rose to the rank of Corporal on August 3, 1756, and on February 9, 1759 he rose to the rank of sergeant.
-In 1759 Ortega married María Antonia Victoria Carrillo (ca. 1742 - May 1803), daughter of another soldier, at Loreto.
+He rose to the rank of corporal on August 3, 1756, and on February 9, 1759, he rose to the rank of sergeant.
+In 1759 Ortega married María Antonia Victoria Carrillo (ca. 1742 – May 1803), daughter of another soldier, at Loreto.
 Ortega rejoined the army in 1768, having been recruited by California Governor Gaspar de Portolá to lead his expedition to explore and settle Alta California.